SpiderOak/crypton-web/docs/concepts/containers.md

 ## Theory

 Containers are stored on the backend as incremental changes, internally called container records, similar to a git commit.
-Every delta between versions is stored encrypted with a per-container symmeric key, `containerSessionKey`.
+Every delta between versions is stored encrypted with a per-container symmetric key, `containerSessionKey`.
 Container session keys are encrypted with their account's public key to create a `containerSessionKeyShare`.

-When interacting with the server, for example when requesting old container records, the container's name is with through an HMAC keyed by the account's `containerNameHmacKey`.
+When interacting with the server, for example when requesting old container records, the container's name is put through an HMAC keyed by the account's `containerNameHmacKey`.
 This means the server doesn't know the plaintext name of the container.

 All container operations are executed through [Transactions](/docs/concepts/transactions.html).